SoftUni-TeamWork/SpaceInvaders/README.md

 =========
 <p>
 <ul>
+<li>0.4 GamePlay.js. is updated, The boss can be killed.
+GameOver scene is available now.</li>
 <li>0.3 Biggest part of GamePlay.js. is rewritten, new parameters are added into GameCode.js, most of the images are improved;</li>
 <li>0.2 Enemies are added into the game</li>
 <li>0.1 Basic version</li>